Publishing to S3

 Field notes:

 bucket_public_url— path-style.
-Don't use virtual-hosted (<bucket>.storage.googleapis.com).endpoint— single global endpoint; no regional variant.region— must match the bucket's actual location.
-SigV4 is region-bound; don't useauto.force_path_style: true— required; virtual-hosted style trips signature mismatches.
+Do not use virtual-hosted (<bucket>.storage.googleapis.com).endpoint— single global endpoint; no regional variant.region— must match the bucket's actual location.
+SigV4 is region-bound; do not useauto.force_path_style: true— required; virtual-hosted style trips signature mismatches.

 5. Cache and custom domains